iotFab/iota-aws-full-node/README.md

 ## Description

-This template setup an EC2 instance.
+This template sets up an EC2 instance.
-When the deployment finish Nelson and IOTA Full node is runing.
+When the deployment finishes, Nelson and IOTA Full node will be running.

-version:
+Versions:
 Nelson - 0.2.2
 IRI - 1.4.1.4

 ## Let's GO !

 Note: To connect to your full node instance you need an AWS EC2 KeyPair.
-[How to create an AWS EC2 Keypair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) This would allow you to use iota-pm to monitor your full node.
+[How to create an AWS EC2 Keypair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) This will allow you to use iota-pm to monitor your full node.

 ### Setting up IOTA full node from here